conlin-matt/SurfRCaT/docs/tutorials.md

    + Day: 01,22
    + Hour: 1600,1200

 5. The videos will download to the `../SurfRCaT_Tutorial2` directory.
-When they are downloaded, click and drag the January video into the `../SurfRCaT_Tutorial2/
-FPS_Jan2019` folder and the April video into the `../SurfRCaT_Tutorial2/FPS_Apr2019 folder`.
+When they are downloaded, click and drag the January video into the `../SurfRCaT_Tutorial2/FPS_Jan2019` folder and the April video into the `../SurfRCaT_Tutorial2/FPS_Apr2019` folder.
 6. Press "Back to start" to return to the welcome window.
 Now we need to obtain camera calibrations for each video.
 7. Select Calibrate a surfcam.
 8. Browse to the `../SurfRCaT_Tutorial2/FPS_Jan2019` directory and select it as your working directory.
 Press Continue.